Swetlana-AI/Swetlana-AI/README.md

 # Hi, I'm Swetlana 👋

-I do stuff with AI (mostly of creative/experimental nature).
+I do stuff with AI, Python, text, media.

 I'm open to collaboration proposals, interviews, and generally to people who do something (reach out!).